Kaustubh-Sable/EfficientN-grams/README.md

 II.
-	HMM_Model.ipynb : Implemented methods to train and evaluate the model with the baeline model.
+	HMM_Model.ipynb : Implemented methods to train and evaluate the model with the baseline model.

 	backoff_model.ipynb : Code to train the model was referred from the medium blog.
 Implemented own methods to preprocess the data and evaluate the predictions made by the model with our baseline model.